arl/dirtree/README.md

 Use `dirtree.Write` and `dirtree.Sprint` to walk your filesystem, or,
 use `dirtree.WriteFS` and `dirtree.SprintFS` to walk an [fs.FS](https://pkg.go.dev/io/fs#FS).
+These functions are useful when you're interested by the whole directory listing, to use for golden tests or displaying to user.

+If you don't need to print the directory tree, you can use `dirtree.List`, it returns a slice of `dirtree.Entry` which you can examine programmaticaly.

-They all accept a variable number (possibly none) of options.
+All above functions accept a variable number (possibly none) of options.
 For example:

 ```go
 dirtree.Write(os.Stdout, "dir", dirtree.Depth(2), dirtree.ModeSize | dirtree.ModeCRC32)
 ```

 In the following examples the root directory has the following content: